dougalstanton/dougalstanton.net/posts/2014-03-09-someone-put-a-massive-mountain-there.markdown

 slopes than I initially thought.

-I spent the morning and afternoon with [&Eacute;cole du Ski Frani&ccedil;ais] [esf] as an "adulte debutant" --- ie, adult beginner.
+I spent the morning and afternoon with [&Eacute;cole du Ski Fran&ccedil;ais] [esf] as an "adulte debutant" --- ie, adult beginner.
 I'm slowly dredging up bits of French and learning new words (_batons_ for ski poles and _casque_ for helmet).
 The instructors would translate things into English but on many occasions it wasn't necessary.